-A candidate for the Master's degree should be able to study at the university for two years or longer, acquire 30 credits or more from the predetermined class subjects, submit a Master's thesis and pass the review and the final test.
+A candidate for the Master's degree needs to study at the university for two years or longer, acquire 30 credits or more from the predetermined class subjects, submit a Master's thesis and pass the review and the final test.
 The review of a specified research assignment may be substituted for the review of a Master's Thesis in the Coursework+Research Project;Non-Thesis Master's program and the English Language Education and Research Course.

-The Master's Thesis must be written in a language designated by major or the supervising professor.
+The Master's Thesis must be written in a language designated by majors or the supervising professor.
 The Thesis must be submitted together with its summary written in Japanese in accordance with predetermined volume and copies before the submission deadline.

 A thesis screening committee, composed of scholars, including the applicant's supervising professor (plus at least one from outside this university in the case of English Language Education and Research), will give a final oral examination.
 Students who are accepted by the committee can receive a Master's degree.